abdulfaqihalm/abdulfaqihalm/README.md

-- 👋 Hi, I’m Faqih and currently studying bioinformatics at the University of Copenhagen
+- 👋 Hi, I’m Faqih and currently helping the Indonesia Genomics Initiative programs as Bionformatics Engineer.
+I was studying bioinformatics at the University of Copenhagen and got the hands on for applying ML into genomics landscape.
 - 📫 Contact: abdulfaqihalm@gmail.com
 - 👨🏻‍💻 LinkedIn: linkedin.com/in/abdulfaqihlam
 <!---